n8n-io/n8n-docs/docs/workflows/sharing.md

 	* Your own workflows.
 	* Workflows shared with you.
 	* If you log in as the instance owner: all workflows in the instance.
-* Your personal project: workflows you created.
-[TODO: and maybe ones shared with you?
-Can't currently test as broken]
 * Other projects: all workflows in the project.

 ## Workflow roles and permissions